 In young patients, corrective osteotomy and/or revision open reduction and internal fixation is done.
 In elederly, total hip arthroplasty is considered.

 This can occur following intramedullary screw fixation due to mismatch curvature of the femur and implant.

-It occurs in <2% cases.
+It occurs in <2% of cases.
 The treatment is revised fixation with bone grafting.
 Arthroplasty can be considered in elderly patients.